 2. Labeling and Claims

-Labeling requirements are detailed and non-negotiable.
+Labeling rules are detailed and non-negotiable.

 - EU labels must comply with the Food Information to Consumers (FIC) regulation (EU No 1169/2011).
 This includes declaring energy value and nutrients, presenting information in the local language(s), and avoiding any medicinal claims.
 Only approved health claims from the EU register can be used.